 Hiring new employees in leadership positions is a sign of your company’s growth.
 Information about new leaders in your business as well as company expansion is a great way to attract the attention of business section reporters.
 Convey your pride in new hires by sending release information about the person, the position, and the company’s success to your local business reporter.
 Don’t abuse this opportunity by sending announcements about all new hires; keep it high level.

 If your small business ever engages in partnerships, telling the media is another commonly used PR strategy.
 While the main focus of a partnership is to better your companies, partnerships can also increase interest for both parties if marketed correctly.
 For example, if you’re a local restaurant and partner with a bakery for bread products or with a local farmer for produce, this can be media worthy.
 Just make sure you work with your partner to share the story, and have both teams ready for media interviews.

-The power of an online presence and inbound marketing in the modern business world is clear; you won’t always have all the media coverage you’d like, so it is important that your small business participate in social media and blogging.
+The power of an online presence and inbound marketing in the modern business world is clear; you won’t always have all the media coverage you’d like, so it is important that your small business participates in social media and blogging.
 It is not enough to repost other people’s material, however; create your own content to establish an online identity.
-Public relations campaigns almost always have a social media component in today’s market, and without an online presence your company may fall behind.
+Public relations campaigns almost always have a social media component in today’s market, and without an online presence, your company may fall behind.
 Whether you own a restaurant, retail store, or manufacturing company, your customers search online before they make a purchase decision.
 Not only will content help increase your search engine optimization, but it also introduces online viewers to your small business’ personality.
 Original content, through social media or blogs, gives you the opportunity to create your own brand’s voice that will attract customers to your small business.